benjamin-robertson/acsc_e8_application_control/README.md

 # acsc_e8_application_control

-A Puppet module which automates the setup of ACSC essential 8 application control on Windows without requiring the use of group policy.
+A Puppet module which automates the setup of the ACSC essential 8 application control on Windows, without requiring the use of group policy.
+This module allows for application control to be configured at scale as ACSC intended across all Puppet managed environment using a repeatable method.

 For more information about applocker: https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/applocker/applocker-overview

-For more information about Essential 8: https://www.cyber.gov.au/acsc/view-all-content/essential-eight For more information about Application control: https://www.cyber.gov.au/acsc/view-all-content/publications/implementing-application-control
+For more information about Essential 8: https://www.cyber.gov.au/acsc/view-all-content/essential-eight

+For more information about Application control: https://www.cyber.gov.au/acsc/view-all-content/publications/implementing-application-control

 ## Table of Contents